 I decided to test her skills even further, “What am I thinking about right now?”

-She went back to reading the bounty info cards and said, “I’m not offended.”
+“No.” She went back to reading the bounty info cards and added, “You’re just gullible.”

 © Copyright 2017 Anon Amous.
 All rights reserved.

 Paste the link to picture in the entry below: